easybuilders/easybuild/docs/Concepts_and_Terminology.rst

 ..
 XXX - UPDATE BY VERSION

-At the time of writing, the most recent release of EasyBuild (v1.15.2) includes 139 software-specific easyblocks and 20 generic easyblocks, providing support for automatically installing a wide range of software packages.
+At the time of writing, the most recent release of EasyBuild (|version|) includes 139 software-specific easyblocks and 20 generic easyblocks, providing support for automatically installing a wide range of software packages.
 Examples range from fairly easy-to-build programs like gzip, over basic tools like compilers, various MPI stacks and commonly used libraries, to large scientific software